pixpilot/scaffoldfy/docs/PROMPTS.md

 Prompt values are automatically merged into the configuration object and can be used anywhere template interpolation is supported:

 - `{{promptId}}` - Access prompt values in config via template interpolation
-- Works in all task types (update-json, template, regex-replace, etc.)
+- Works in all task types (update-json, write, regex-replace, etc.)
 - Values are available alongside variable values
 - **Top-level prompts** are available to all tasks
 - **Task-specific prompts** are only available within their task